openstack/openstack-manuals/doc/common/glossary.rst

    image membership

-      A list of tenants that can access a given VM image within Image service.
+      A list of projects that can access a given VM image within Image service.

    image owner

-      The tenant who owns an Image service virtual machine image.
+      The project who owns an Image service virtual machine image.

    image registry